thombashi/pytest-md-report/README.rst

-                        using ANSI escape codes. text: display colored (text) reports by using ANSI escape codes. never: display report without color. defaults to 'auto'. md_report_margin (string):
+                        using ANSI escape codes. text: display colored (text) reports by using ANSI escape codes. never: display report without color. defaults to 'auto'. md_report_output (string):
+                        path to a file that outputs test report. overwrite a file content if the file already exists. md_report_tee (string):
+                        output test report for both standard output and a file. md_report_margin (string):
                         margin size for each cells. defaults to 1. md_report_zeros (string):